anthonybaulo/emerging-adulthood-psych-study/README.md

     2. I feel that I am unable to control the important things in my life.
     3. Is this period of your life a time of feeling stressed out?

-### Use [Hierarchical Clustering](https://youtu.be/vg1w5ZUF5lA?t=453) on reduced feature set
+### Using [Hierarchical Clustering](https://youtu.be/vg1w5ZUF5lA?t=453) on reduced feature set
 Using Ward's linkage method to minimize within-cluster variance

 <p align="center">
   <img src="images/dendo_7_topics.png"/>
 </p>

-### Use [Chi-squared test](https://stattrek.com/chi-square-test/independence.aspx) to test independence of the clusters with regard to the held out "Subjective Well-being" questions.
+### Using [Chi-squared test](https://stattrek.com/chi-square-test/independence.aspx) to test independence of the clusters with regard to the held out "Subjective Well-being" questions.
 The young adults were binned by their cumulative SWB scores (low, neutral, high), and the distribution of each cluster was tested against that of every other cluster.
-The p-value is the probability of observing these distributions (or more extreme) given that the clusters are not independent.
+The p-value, shown in the yellow triangle, is the probability of observing these (or more extreme) distributions given that the clusters are not independent.<br>
 Therefore, the lower p-values support the claim of independence.

 <p align="center">
   <img src="images/chi2_pvals.png" width="70%"/>